JatiPat/Python-Projects/wdcounter/README.md

 # Word Counter
-Counts words with extra features such as counting how many words end with 'in' that are longer than 4 letters.
+Word count with extra features such as counting how many words end with 'in' that are longer than 4 letters.